jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 "I'm paging the them"

-"Burn the whole data center down.
+"Burn the whole building.
 I don't care."

 Borinski paces.

 "We've got about 1 minute, 20 seconds," says Patrick.

-There's a beep.
+Someone beeps into the call.
 "Hey this is Jack from--"

 "Jack, you're at the data center?" says Borinski.

 "Yes."

-"Jack, I need you to kill the server immediately.
+"Jack, I need you to kill the sequencer immediately.
 Pull the plug, and I need it in the next 30 seconds."

 "Guys, know I can't do that.
 I don't even know this call is authentic.
 They got people that'll AI clone your voice and--."

 "Jack, we've had a major hack.
 Look it up.
-It's all over X. If you don't kill that server in the next 30 seconds, billions of dollars are going down the drain."
+It's all over X. If you don't kill that server in the next 30 seconds, billions of dollars will be lost."

 A long pause ensues.